-This requirement sets out certain triggers by when certain parts of the highway works need to have been completed and includes a requirement to construct the highway works in accordance with the provisions of Parts 1 and 2 of Schedule 12.
+These requirements set out certain triggers by when certain parts of the highway works need to have been completed and includes a requirement to construct the highway works in accordance with the provisions of Parts 1 and 2 of Schedule 13.

-Detailed design approval (Requirements 7 and 8)
+• Detailed design approval (Requirements 7 and 8)

-Requirements 7 and 8 ensure that a large number of detailed matters are approved by the relevant planning authority at the appropriate stages.
+Requirements 6 and 7 ensure that a large number of detailed matters are approved by the relevant planning authority at the appropriate stages.